andykent/creek/README.md

 Notes
 -----
 Please note that the current aggregator implementations are fairly immature and they may not be optimal in terms of RAM or CPU usage at this point.
-What I can say though is they are efficient enough for most use cases and Creek can comfortably handle dozens of aggregators running accross 1,000s of records per second.
+What I can say though is they are efficient enough for most use cases and Creek can comfortably handle dozens of aggregators running across 1,000s of records per second.

 If anyone would like to contribute interfaces, parsers or aggregators they would be gladly received.